Nitestack/dotfiles/README.md

 > It is currently aimed for Windows, Ubuntu and Arch Linux, as they are the most common platforms I use.

+## Features

+The major features of this repository are:

+- CLI tailored to this dotfiles repository (cross-platform)
+- Neovim Configuration (cross-platform)
+- WezTerm Configuration (cross-platform)
+- VSCode Configuration (cross-platform)
+- Scripts for additional features run on a freshly installed system (cross-platform)

+Some of the additional features are:

+- tmux Configuration (UNIX)
+- Git Configuration (cross-platform)
+- Lazygit Configuration (cross-platform)
+- PowerShell Profile (Windows) and Bash/ZSH Profile (UNIX)
+- WSL Configuration (Windows)

 ## Getting started

 First you need to install the `dotfiles` CLI.
 Simply run the following command in your terminal: